Visual Art |

 HSB 240°, 100%, 48% RGB 0, 0, 122 |

-"Navy Blue" is the colour of various uniforms although, interestingly, not most naval uniforms.
+Dark blue is NOT "Navy Blue", which is the colour of various uniforms, although, interestingly, not most naval uniforms!
 Originally all Navy uniforms were dyed with indigo, so the old versions of this colour and modern imitations are actually Prussian Blue or Cobalt Blue.
-Some organisations however have taken up the modern hue, which is pure Blue. | Navy Blue is the uniform colour of numerous sporting clubs around the world.
-These include: Carlton FC, US National Soccer Team, Tottenham Hotspur FC, San Diego Chargers etc. this is the uniform of the Scottish National Football Team. | If you find another natural object of the colour swatch on the left please email me. |
+Dark true blue is much rarer as it was not possible to dye this colour until recently. | It has taken a while but some organisations have taken up this modern hue, which is pure dark blue.
+Here is an example worn by the Scottish National Football Team. | If you find another natural object of the colour swatch on the left please email me. |